vittorioromeo/bcs_thesis/source/30_ecst/01_overview.md

 Due to these factors, ECST is **not a data-driven** Entity-Component-System library.
 If the target application domain requires dynamic run-time composition and flexibility, it is sensible *(and recommended)* to use ECST with an additional data-driven ECS library[^runtime_features].

-* All component and system types must be known at compile-time.
+* All component and system types must be known at compile-time;

 * Entities can be created, destroyed, tracked and mutated at run-time.

 Some disadvantages of this approach include:

-* Longer and potentially-unreadable errors.
+* Longer and potentially-unreadable errors;

 * Increased compilation times.